jpritikin/ddal/docs/index.md

 not.
 Whiskey was favored.
 [Fentanyl](https://www.drugabuse.gov/drug-topics/fentanyl)
 and [Synthetic Cannabinoids](https://www.drugabuse.gov/publications/drugfacts/synthetic-cannabinoids-k2spice)
-are just our latest fine products.
+are our latest fine products.
 As drug dealers, we believe in easy access to drugs, and that means easy to carry and conceal.
 Support your local drug dealer; avoid the social stigma of ostentatious drug display.